ishikawa/modipyd/docs/en/source/index.rst

 **This project aims to provide:**

 * Automated testing tool **pyautotest** (like `ZenTest's autotest <http://www.zenspider.com/ZSS/Products/ZenTest/>`_) for `Python <http://www.python.org/>`_
+* *Plugin architecture* of highly customizable action behavior when monitoring module is modified
-* Highly customizable plugin architecture for *Python bytecode analysis*, *module dependency analysis*, and *monitoring module modification*
+* API for *Bytecode analysis*, *Module dependency analysis*, and *Monitoring module modification*

 **Things you can do as a public user:**